 The Lab provides a safe space for an inclusive community of facilitators to openly come together as a collective to ideate, troubleshoot, and experiment with both tried-and-true and cutting-edge facilitation activities and methods.

 Each week, we have a different Lab leader.
-We rotate between highlighting practitioners sharing case studies with tips and tricks, opportunities to get hands-on with tools for better meetings, and deep-dive skill-building workshops.
+We highlight practitioners who share case studies with tips and tricks; present opportunities to get hands-on with tools for better meetings; and engage in deep-dive, skill-building workshops.
 Be a part of the active conversation and join us at Facilitation Lab.

 We’re honored to be part of the Google Global Sprint Chapter program that aims to build and foster a Design Sprint community by providing awareness, resources, and connecting people.
 For a look inside the Facilitation Lab, check out a preview below.

 Interested in leading a Lab session as a guest facilitator?
 Sign up here.